 Video by Doug Plummer.
 Old-time music and square dancing in Portland, Oregon.
 Interviews with Bill Martin and Michael Ismerio, and footage from the Old Time Music Gathering, reveal the intimate links between the old-time music scene and the revival of square dancing.

 Here are a couple of recordings of me calling dances with a fabulous band consisting of Sammy Lind, Caleb Klauder, Nadine Landry, Pharis Romero, and Jason Romero.

 What goes on in the mind of a caller? how do you keep track of all the dancers?
 How do you know what to say?
 And when to make the calls?
 How do you efficiently teach the dances?
 What makes traditional southern square dancing different from Contra Dancing and modern western square dancing?
 What do you need to tell the musicians?
 How do you keep people excited and having fun?

 If you have asked yourself any of these questions then this workshop is for you.
 We will get to the core of what makes traditional southern square dancing unique and fun and give you the building blocks you will need to call your own dances.
 This workshop will be equally interesting for beginning or experienced callers even if you have never called a dance before.

 Get a hold of me to talk about bringing this workshop to your community.

-My community in Asheville, NC has a monthly square dance on the first Friday of every month (October–May) at Archetype Broadway (174 Broadway St.) in downtown Asheville.
+My community in Asheville, NC has a monthly square dance on the first Thursday of every month (Oct – May) 8pm – 11pm at the Archetype Brewing Broadway (174 Broadway St.) in downtown Asheville.
 The dance is all ages, no experience necessary, and free to the public.
 It is also open band and open caller so you can polish your calling skills with real live dancers or play in the band, provided you can play fast enough.
-Dancing starts at 8pm.
+Dancing starts at 8pm and usually last until 11pm.
 Beer and wine are available.
 And it is an incredibly welcoming environment for beginners and newcomers.